reednel/Blog/2021-04-04-Language-and-Meaning/index.md

 **Performative utterances** are utterances which are themselves the action they speak of[^3].
 For example, “I apologize”,  “I bet you $5 that…”, “Speed Limit: 55 mph”.

 These are not reports on the world, so they can't really be true or false, but they can be successful or unsuccessful.
 For example, “I do” only succeeds in marrying someone when certain social/legal conditions are met.
 Furthermore, certain performative utterances can only be made by people with certain authority.
-“I declare you husband and wife” cannot succeed in marying a couple if the speaker is not a wedding officiant.
+“I declare you husband and wife” cannot succeed in marrying a couple if the speaker is not a wedding officiant.

 What about internal feelings?
 If I say “I congratulate you” but do not really feel the adjoining “admiration”, have I succeeded?